International Trade Administration, Commerce.

 (1) Workforce Development; (2) Joint Investment Promotion; (3) Travel and Tourism; (4) Economic Development along the Border as well as a Comprehensive Economic Development Strategy; (5) Effective use of the North American Development Bank; (6) Partnership on Advanced Manufacturing; (7) Economic Empowerment of Women;(8) Entrepreneurship; (9) Food and Agricultural Trade; (10) Diaspora Engagement; (11) Remittances Dialogue; and (12) Regulatory Cooperation.

 (1) Partnering to promote development in Central America; (2) Regional trade priorities; and (3) Transparency and anti-corruption.

 The United States Government recognizes stakeholder input as instrumental in providing practical recommendations for shaping the direction of this dialogue, clarifying priorities, and assisting in possible pilot projects.

 Please provide your comments on the three pillars listed above, as well as on the suggested topics for cooperation within each pillar, key areas where stakeholder insights can help contribute to the success of this crucial bilateral economic relationship.
 We welcome input on possible additional topics for the HLED to address, beyond the items listed above.
 We will ensure that stakeholders from the private sector and civil society can provide input into the HLED process on an ongoing basis.

 Please provide your responses by January 9, 2014.

-Your detailed comments will help the U.S. Government strengthen the work of the HLED and ensure that it remains relevant to the private sector and to civil society.
+Your detailed comments will help the U.S. Government strengthen the work of the HLED and ensure that it remains Start Printed Page 70282relevant to the private sector and to civil society.